crocodic-studio/crudbooster/README.md

 To post you should detail the most about what happened.
 Specify in detail:

-- operating system (name, version and architecture)
+- Operating system (name, version and architecture)
-- server (name, version and architecture)
+- Web server (name, version and architecture)
-- browser (name, version and architecture)
+- Browser (name, version and architecture)
 - CRUDBooster version
+- Laravel version
-- what is the problem?
+- What is the problem?
-- how should it happen? what was the expected behavior?
+- How should it happen?
+What was the expected behavior?
-- tell how to reproduce the problem step by step
+- Tell how to reproduce the problem step by step
-- if possible, take screenshots or send snippets of code
+- If possible, take screenshots or send snippets of code

+No one is obligated to understand you.
+Then explain your problem with clarity, detail and precision.
+Make yourself understandable.
+Once the problem is resolved, remember to thank those who helped and close the issue.

+If there is no interaction for a long period of time, it will be assumed that it has been resolved or that it is irrelevant, and may be closed without notice.
+Feel free to reopen it if you think it is really necessary.

 ## Donation
 <a href='https://pledgie.com/campaigns/33366'><img alt='Click here to lend your support to: CRUDBooster is Laravel CRUD Generator and make a donation at pledgie.com !' src='https://pledgie.com/campaigns/33366.png?skin_name=chrome' border='0' ></a>